dell/csm-docs/content/docs/csidriver/installation/test/certcsi.md

 ![img1](../img/unified.PNG)

-You can interrupt the application by sending interruption signal (for example pressing Ctrl + C) It will stop polling and try to cleanup resources.
+You can interrupt the application by sending an interruption signal (for example pressing Ctrl + C).
+It will stop polling and try to cleanup resources.

 ![img2](../img/interrupt.PNG)